 Freire and all her coauthors of the original article except Chrispin and Yamamura have successfully placed a new article titled “Immediate Effect of Acupuncture on the Sleep Pattern of Patients with Obstructive Sleep Apnea,” which reports that the AHI of OSA patients showed significant reduction after only one acupuncture treatment rather than the 10 weekly treatments of the earlier study.
 The article, which also notes the addition of one more acupuncture point to the 10 employed in the original study, will appear in Acupuncture in Medicine, the journal of the British Medical Acupuncture Society.

-Victoria Thon, Ph.D., a member of the ASAA board of directors, who monitors research on alternative and complementary treatments of sleep apnea, cautioned that no one being successfully treated with PAP therapy should take the Freire study findings as an invitation to give up PAP treatment for acupuncture.
+Victoria Thon, Ph.D., who monitors research on alternative and complementary treatments of sleep apnea, cautioned that no one being successfully treated with PAP therapy should take the Freire study findings as an invitation to give up PAP treatment for acupuncture.

 “We often see OSA patients read about the ‘success’ of a preliminary study and then assume ‘success’ to erroneously mean that an alternative therapy will cure them of their OSA and they can stop using their PAP,” she wrote in an e-mailed comment.
 “But that is not the case.